 Now you’ll need to boot that Linux system.
 Restart your computer with the disc or USB drive inserted and it should automatically boot.
 If it doesn’t, you may need to change your BIOS or UEFI firmware boot order, or select a boot device during the boot process.

-On modern Windows PCs that came with Windows 8, you may have to disable Secure Boot before booting Linux.
-Some Linux distributions will boot normally with Secure Boot enabled, while some won’t.
-Most of the larger distributions will.
+On younger Windows PCs running Windows 10, you may have to disable Secure Boot before booting Linux.
+(Secure Boot has been a headache for many Linux users.)
+Most of the larger Linux distributions will boot normally with Secure Boot enabled, but others won’t.

 Your Linux distribution of choice probably allows you to use it in a “live” environment, meaning it runs entirely off the disc or USB drive and doesn’t actually need to be installed to your computer’s hard drive.
 Just use the Linux desktop normally and get a feel for it.
 You can even install software, and it’ll remain installed in the live system until you reboot.